-Insulin resistance and other metabolic syndromes can cause androgenic alopecia or female pattern hair loss (9).
+Insulin resistancei XThe insulin hormone helps regulate blood sugar.
+With resistance to it, sugar (glucose) builds up in cells, leading to diabetes type 2. and other metabolic syndromes can cause androgenic alopecia or female pattern hair loss (9).
 Chronic inflammation is also associated with insulin resistance and obesity.
 Moringa extracts have anti-inflammatory properties that can reduce inflammation and improve insulin resistance (10).
 This is beneficial in preventing hair loss triggered by diabetes.

 5. Promotes Hair Growth

 Moringa leaves are rich in vitamin E. A study found that this antioxidant could improve hair growth when taken orally (10), (11).
 If your hair loss is due to vitamin E deficiency, you may take moringa supplements after consulting a doctor.

 Moringa also contains Vitamin C, which is beneficial to the scalp because it promotes the production of collagen and enables it to remain elastic and moveable.
 If the scalp is dry and stiff, the hair might scrape or scratch off.
 Vitamin C encourages blood flow to the scalp and strengthens the hair.

 Both topical and oral use of moringa extract can control underlying issues that may trigger hair loss.
 Here is how you can use moringa extract for hair-related benefits.

 How To Use Moringa For Hair Loss

 Avocados are an excellent base for any DIY hair mask and are said to moisturize the hair.
 This moringa hair mask will help your tresses feel soft and loved.